 Have you considered other ways to withdraw money from your incorporation so you pay as little tax as possible?

-Estate & Wealth Planning Provides Solutions for The Double Taxation Trap
+How Our Estate & Wealth Planning Strategy Provides Solutions for The Double Taxation Trap

 Many owners of private Canadian incorporations require money to be paid out for many reasons like personal expenses, child education expenses, or vacations.
 Others require funds to make major purchases or to pay personal debts that are non-tax deductible.